penumbra-zone/penumbra/docs/guide/src/pcli/wallet.md

 [SEED PHRASE]
 Save this in a safe place!
 DO NOT SHARE WITH ANYONE!
-Writing generated configs to [PATH TO PCLI DATA]
+Writing generated config to [PATH TO PCLI DATA]
 ```
 This uses the `soft-kms` backend, which saves the generated spend key in the config file.